 If an employee finds themselves suffering from mental anguish in the workplace and unable to take the time off as prescribed, it is important to contact an employment lawyer to discuss your rights and entitlements and ensure you are protected.

-If you find yourself in a similar position, contact Monkhouse Law for a free 30 minute phone consultation.
+If you find yourself in a similar position, contact Monkhouse Law today.